Faizan-E-Mustafa/Faizan-E-Mustafa.github.io/_pages/about.md

 Have a look at my [***resume***](https://Faizan-E-Mustafa.github.io/pdfs/CV.pdf) for more information.

-I like to play cricket but trying my luck with badminton these days :-)
+I like to play cricket but ~~trying my luck with badminton these days :-)~~ - It's Corona time.
+Bleib gesund :-)